RohitAmdahl/javascript-navigation/README.md

-# javascript-navigation
+# Api call practice / javascript-navigation

 practice example for navigation using jacascript